Parag2812/MultiThreadedProxyServerClient_JS/README.md

 ## 🌟 Project Introduction

 The **MultiThreaded Proxy Server** is a JavaScript-powered implementation of a proxy server that bridges the gap between clients (like browsers or applications) and target servers.
 Designed with multi-threaded capabilities, it efficiently handles multiple requests concurrently, ensuring high performance.
-This proxy server comes with advanced features like caching for faster response times, logging for detailed monitoring, and even support for privacy.
+This proxy server comes with advanced features like caching for faster response times, logging for detailed monitoring, and support for privacy.

 Whether you're optimizing network performance, debugging web applications, or learning about proxy servers, this project offers a hands-on experience.